Israeli Air Force Flight Academy: Course completion

 Three years after beginning the course, and two weeks before its completion, a special committee meets to examine all the cadets and determine which ones will be completing the course.
 While rare, it is not unknown for some cadets to be dropped from the course even at this late stage.
 After the special committee completes its deliberations, the cadets who will be graduating begin preparing for the ceremony.
-There are two graduation ceremonies every year, one for each graduating class.
+There are two graduation ceremonies every year, one in the spring and one in the fall.
 One of the graduates' final tasks is to act as the induction cadre for the next class of cadets arriving to begin their gibush, introducing them to military service via a series of punishing physical and mental challenges.

 The graduation ceremony, at which the new pilots and navigators receive their wings insignia, is conducted in the presence of the cadets' families, senior government officials (frequently including the prime minister), as well as top air force and army leaders.
 At both ceremonies, an impressive air show is presented by Air Force helicopters and planes.

 After the course ends, the pilots undergo an operational training course that takes place in an operational squadron and lasts about six months, aimed at preparing the IAF pilots for operational missions.
-The operational training course is conducted in either the M-346 "Lavi" or the F-16, followed by another six months of advanced operational training courses on the same plane.
-Operational training courses for helicopter pilots are conducted on the UH-60 Blackhawk, operational training courses for attack helicopter pilots on the AH-1 Cobra, and operational training courses for transport aircraft on the King Air 200.
+The operational training course is conducted in either the M-346 "Lavi" or the F-15, F-16 or F-35, followed by another six months of advanced operational training courses on the same plane.
+Operational training courses for helicopter pilots are conducted on the UH-60 Black Hawk, operational training courses for attack helicopter pilots on the AH-64 Apache, and operational training courses for transport aircraft on the King Air 200.